-Paula is grateful to Guildhall School of Music and Drama, Henry Wood Accommodation Trust, The Latvian State Culture Capital Foundation and to Talent Unlimited for their support.
+Paula performs on a fine 19th century Italian violin, kindly on loan by Florian Leonhard.
+She is grateful to the Guildhall School of Music and Drama, Help Musicians UK, The Stephen Bell Charitable Trust, Henry Wood Trust, Albert Cooper Music Charitable Trust, Wolfson Foundation and Talent Unlimited for their generous support.

 As an active educator Paula has joined the faculty of the Centre for Young Musicians and has been appointed as a Professor at the Blackheath Conservatoire since 2022.
 Outreach and education players important role for her.
 She regularly participates in outreach projects to share her ideas and insights with up-and-coming musicians.
 In 2022 she held a residency at the Guildhall Young Artists Norwich and the City of Norwich School giving performances, talks and lessons together with the Chiarina Piano Quartet.
 Outside of her own teaching classes she also shares her knowledge with youth orchestras across England.